Free Spirit

 Get travel insurance suitable for a solo female traveller

 Before you commit to a trip or travel, always be sure to check the Foreign Commonwealth and Development Office’s (FCDO) advice.
-Also, the Gov website has lots of helpful tips for solo female travellers to help put your mind at ease.
+Also, the Gov website has plenty of helpful tips for solo female travellers to help put your mind at ease.

-One of the most important things you can do for your trip is to take out appropriate travel insurance.
+One of the most important things you can do before your trip is to take out appropriate travel insurance.
 P J Hayman offers several different insurance policies depending on your trip type.
 If you want to go on an adventure holiday, our Adventures Policy has you covered.
 For a nice, relaxing trip or city break, get a quote for our Travel Plus travel insurance.

 *Information correct at time of publishing.